HiradMOJ/AI-Volume-controller/README.md

 # AI-Volume-controller
-this code will find ypu hand and you can control the volume
+this code will find your hand and you can control the volume